Blockchain technology has been around since 2008.

 The success of truly smart cities lies in their digital framework, and blockchain can provide the infrastructure required for transaction management, offering transparency and security at the same time.

-And in Atlanta, USA, Augury Square is a 30-acre project headed by the Hancom Group that will incorporate blockchain technology and cryptocurrency as the basis for the development of a truly smart city.
+And in Atlanta, USA, Augury Square is a 30-acre project headed by the Hancom Group that will incorporate blockchain technology and cryptocurrency as the basis for developing a truly smart city.

-Bermuda is in its first phase of its electronic ID program: the Perseid e-ID Project.
-Citizens' records are encrypted with blockchain technology, which also helps to coordinate the secure access of participants including enterprises, services and citizens.
-Bermuda's Prime Minister David Burt has said it is "reducing the burdens of compliance while exceeding global regulatory standards and expectations".
+Bermuda's Prime Minister David Burt has said it is "reducing the burdens of compliance while exceeding global regulatory standards and expectations."

-This is happening at the Port of Marseille Fos, where the MGI's Cargo Community System, the data of which comes from multiple sources including shippers, customs authorities and port agents, uses blockchain to securely link these clients together in a chain of digital trust.
+This is happening at the Port of Marseille Fos, where the MGI's Cargo Community System, the data from multiple sources including shippers, customs authorities, and port agents, uses blockchain to securely link these clients together in a chain of digital trust.

-So blockchain really is about more than just banks and cryptocurrency.
-It's helping businesses, bringing efficiency and establishing trust.
+So blockchain is about more than just banks and cryptocurrency.
+It's helping businesses, bringing efficiency, and establishing trust.